AkKennesu/Roboflow-API-Android-implementation/README.md

 # Rice Disease Detector

-A React Native application powered by Roboflow for detecting diseases in rice plants.
-This app allows users to scan rice plant leaves, detect diseases, view detailed treatment recommendations, and track their scan history.
+A React Native application powered by Roboflow for detecting diseases in rice plants, mango trees, and corn, as well as identifying soil types.
+This app allows users to scan plants, detect diseases, view detailed treatment recommendations, and track their scan history.
 It also features real-time weather updates, AI-driven disease advice, and multi-language support (English/Tagalog).

 ## 🛠️ Technologies & Frameworks